7 Common Abandonment Wounds That Happen In Childhood

 Luana Rose

 Luana believes life is too short to wake up feeling lonely and hopeless.
-She’s a Nervous System Specialist & Founder of the Good Human Academy.
+She’s a Nervous System and Relationship Specialist and the Founder of The Good Human Academy.
+Her offerings include intensives, workshops, and retreats for couples and individuals, as well as private sessions for individuals—available online or in person in Victoria, BC, Canada.

-Her online programs have reached 2000+ people in over 35 countries worldwide.
+Her online programs have reached 2,000+ people in over 40 countries worldwide, empowering empathetic leaders to heal their bodies and foster cultural change.

-When she’s not seeing private clients on zoom or creating Youtube videos for her channel, you can find her being an auntie, getting her heart rate up in nature or roasting something on a campfire.
+When she’s not supporting clients or facilitating groups you can find her being an auntie, getting her heart rate up nature, or roasting something over a campfire.

 https://thegoodhumanacademy.com/